jamesdellinger/jamesdellinger.github.io/index.md

 <!-- TODO:

-- get rid of top banner
-- Title formatting like:

-The
-Homepage
-of James
-Dellinger

-- all really bold
-- put 'James Dellinger' in an orange red color
 - use math function generateed ascii art as gray background over white background color
 - maybe make it animate
 - see if can animate body text to silver/gray shimmer
 - or maybe faint light blue shimmer
 - maybe animate text instead of background
-- maybe just animate links instead of text -->
+- maybe just animate links instead of text
+-->